halsafar/BeatSaberSongBrowser/README.md

 - Mostly Working!

 ### Known Issues
+- Might be some issues with game modes other than SoloStandard.
 - Some issues might occur if a new song is added in-game.
 - Add to favorites button shows wrong text sometimes in `not favorite` sort mode.